-You and your family, with the help of a local funeral director, may purchase a plot for your baby.
+You and your family, with the help of a local funeral director, may purchase a plot.
 Some cemeteries have a special area for infant and pregnancy loss.
-You will need to plan for the costs of:
+You will need to plan for the cost of:

-- A plot

-- A casket
+- A plot - A casket

-- A headstone (if desired)
+• A headstone (if desired)

-- Professional fees for having the cemetery plot opened and closed

-These costs may vary based on the cemetery and your baby's gestational age.
+• Professional fees for having the cemetery plot opened and closed These costs may vary based on the cemetery and your baby's gestational age.
 Many funeral homes and cemeteries offer reduced cost services to families who have experienced the loss of a pregnancy or infant.
 Our social workers can assist you in looking for financial resources if needed.